 This post is been for non-native English speakers looking for help with consonant clusters in English, in this guide, we’ve covered: typical consonant clusters problems and why they occur, how to improve pronunciation of consonant clusters, consonant clusters activities and exercises with video and audio MP3.

-I hope this has helped you better understand consonant clusters and blends in English.
+I hope this has helped you better understand consonant clusters and consonant blends in English.
 I hope it’s given you a good idea of the best way you can correct you pronunciation of consonant clusters for clearer English.